Kent27/docs-emobiq/document/function/String/capitalize/capitalize.md

 ## Description

-Converts all the first characters of the passed value to upper case.
+Converts all the first characters of the words in the passed value to upper case.

 ## Input / Parameter